 The reevaluation of industrial policy began with the revision of market fundamentalism (a neo-classical standpoint in terms of economic theory, referred to as the Washington Consensus) at the World Bank.
 The World Bank had taken the opposite approach to industrial policy from the 1980s onward, arguing that governments should not interfere in markets.
 To this end, it had directed policies aimed at reducing the role of government intervention such as “structural adjustment financing” and “investment environment enhancement,” and strongly opposed policies aimed at introducing kaizen as part of government industrial policy.

 The debate on industrial policy between Justin Lin and Ha-Joon Chang provided the catalyst that changed this approach (Lin and Chang 2009).
 At the time, Justin Lin was Chief Economist at the World Bank.
-Ha-Joon Chang, meanwhile, was renowned for his research into economic history, showing that industrial policy was the key to economic development in countries such as the United States and the United Kingdom (Chang 2002).
+Ha-Joon Chang, meanwhile, was renowned for his research in economic history showing that industrial policy was the key to economic development in countries such as the United States and the United Kingdom (Chang 2002).
 After their debate on the role of governments, Justin Lin advocated a neo-structuralist economic approach proposing more proactive industrial policy (Lin 2014) but met with intense resistance from the main faction within the World Bank, which opposed industrial policy.
 Eventually, he had no choice but to leave the World Bank.
-This debate continued to influence the aid community significantly, even after Lin’s departure from the World Bank.
+This debate continued to significantly influence the aid community, even after Lin’s departure from the World Bank.
 The Donor Committee for Enterprise Development (DCED), a major private sector donor committee, began discussing industrial policy from around 2012.

-At the same time, a series of research by a group including Professor Stiglitz (Colombia University) and others began to discuss kaizen in contexts such as the revision of the approach to industrial policy and the consideration of approaches to development financing (Noman and Stiglitz 2015; Noman and Stiglitz 2017; Noman, Stiglitz, and Kanbur 2019).
+At the same time, a series of research projects conducted by a group including Professor Joseph Stiglitz (Colombia University) and others began to discuss kaizen in contexts such as the revision of the approach to industrial policy and the consideration of approaches to development financing (Noman and Stiglitz 2015; Noman and Stiglitz 2017; Noman, Stiglitz, and Kanbur 2019).
 As part of this trend, the United Kingdom Overseas Development Institute (ODI) also produced a paper considering the role of kaizen as a tool of industrial policy (Lemma 2018).
 The reassessment of the importance of support for companies in developing countries—in the context of this revision of industrial policy by donors—was an important factor underlying Japan’s more active implementation of kaizen support.

-The second factor behind the increased importance of kaizen as a policy in recent years is the change in the tone of development economics debate that occurred at the same time as the reevaluation of industrial policy.
+The second factor behind the increased importance of kaizen as a policy in recent years is the change in the tone of the development economics debate that occurred at the same time as the reevaluation of industrial policy.
 Until then, development economists had proposed that the economies of developing countries could not grow because of a lack of funding and technology (the gap approach).
-This approach changed with the spreading recognition of the greater importance of “management capital”—the ability to manage money, infrastructure, and technology, and devise ways to generate profits from them (Bruhn, Karlan, and Schoar 2010; McKenzie and Woodruff 2014; Higuchi et al. 2019; Mano et al. 2012; Suzuki et al. 2014).
-The concept of management capital refers to the ability to manage a company, and part of this, of course, is kaizen.
-This change gave rise to a large amount of research, with organizations such as the World Bank also launching studies that continue to this day (Dinh et al. 2012).
+This approach changed with the spreading recognition of the greater importance of “management capital”—the ability to manage money, infrastructure, and technology, and devise ways to generate profits from them (Bruhn, Karlan, and Schoar 2010; Mano et al. 2012; McKenzie and Woodruff 2014; Suzuki et al. 2014; Higuchi et al. 2019 ).
+The concept of management capital refers to the ability to manage a company, and an element of this, of course, is kaizen.
+This change gave rise to a large amount of research, with organizations such as the World Bank also launching studies, these efforts continuing to this day (Dinh et al. 2012).

 In this way, the reassessment of industrial policy by donors, together with the increased importance of management capital in development economics, gave rise to the new focus on kaizen cooperation mentioned at the start of the chapter, in contexts including Japan’s international cooperation.